vcc-csc212/sp21-archive/_docs/2-about/staff.md

 : After class on Tuesdays and Thursdays.
 Email me to set up a separate time.

 #### About your TAs {#tas}
+<br><br>Alexander:
+: I'm a Computer Science undergrad and am minoring in both Digital Forensics and Cybersecurity here at URI.
+Outside of programming for my internship and class, one of my favorite pastimes is reading a good book.
+<br><br>
+**You'll see me:** At hours on Wednesdays and Fridays, and on Piazza!

+---

 <br><br>Christian:
 : I’m a Computer Science PhD candidate here at URI.
 From MA, I earned my BS & MS in Computer Science from UMASS Dartmouth.
 Most of my free time is spent playing video games, with the occasional adventures to places like Zion National Park, and Antelope Canyon.
 <br><br>